 It’s the new year and I’m determined to start it off right by becoming more savvy and attentive to my online security.
 Last year my email was hijacked and my Walmart account was hacked by someone who bought a $700 tablet device using my stored credit card – thankfully they weren’t smart enough to change the purchase notification email so I knew right away – incidentally I thought it interesting that they chose to save a few dimes by going with the free shipping option rather than next or same day delivery.
-Although I consider myself pretty vigilant about privacy, I’ve found that there’s still a lot to be learned about protecting myself and my data online.
+Although I consider myself pretty vigilant about privacy, despite lacking a degree in information security, I’ve found that there’s still a lot to be learned about protecting myself and my data online.
 I’ve been doing a lot of research on this topic, hopefully you’ll find these tips helpful:

 1.)
 Change Your Passwords and Make them Secure